 Unsweetened Cocoa Powder

-Unsweetened cocoa powder will act like self rising flour, while also adding texture and sweetness.
+Unsweetened cocoa powder will act like self-rising flour, while also adding texture and sweetness.
 That means that you won’t have to use as much sweetener.
-It will also give more depth the recipe.
+It will also give more depth to the recipe.

 Chia seeds are great to sprinkle on your low carb baking.
 They soak up liquids, proving fiber and giving your baking the benefit of omega-3 fatty acids.
 You can even buy it as chia flour.
 If you choose to use the flour, you’ll only have to use half the amount called for in the recipe.